arturomoncadatorres/arturomoncadatorres.github.io/_posts/2013-10-18-generating-a-binary-mask.md

 <!--more-->

-You can find the script in [MATLAB's File Exchange](http://www.mathworks.com/matlabcentral/fileexchange/43864-generate-mask){: target="_blank"}.
-The submission includes a demo, which I suggest you try in order to understand how it works.
-The script includes plenty of comments in which I tried to explain as clear as possible each of the steps.
-If you still have questions about it or, even better, suggestions for its improvement, please leave a comment either here or in the submission's page.
+You can find the scripts in my [Github repository](https://github.com/arturomoncadatorres/generating-binary-mask){: target="_blank"}, which includes the classic image of Lena to use it in the demo.
+I suggest play with it in order to understand how it works.
+The scripts include plenty of comments in which I tried to explain each of the steps as clear as possible.
+If you still have questions about the implementation or, even better, suggestions for its improvement, please leave a comment here or [file a new issue in Github](https://github.com/arturomoncadatorres/generating-binary-mask/issues){: target="_blank"}.